pachyderm/pachyderm/doc/deployment/deploying_on_the_cloud.md

 ### Deploy Kubernetes

 The easiest way to deploy a Kubernetes cluster is to use the [official Kubernetes guide](http://kubernetes.io/docs/getting-started-guides/aws/).
-The script defaults to using 1 m3.medium instance and 3 t2.micros. t2.micros can have significant netowrks and cpu problems so we suggest using all m3.medium or larger.
+The script defaults to using 1 m3.medium instance and 3 t2.micros. t2.micros can have significant network and cpu problems so we suggest using all m3.mediums or larger.
 Before running kube-up.sh make sure to set:

 ```
 export NODE_SIZE=m3.medium